opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/key-value.md

 ## Overview

-Takes in a field and parses it into key/value pairs.
+The `key_value` processor takes in a field and parses it into key/value pairs.

 Option | Required | Type | Description
 :--- | :--- | :--- | :---